flouciel/flouciel.github.io/src/content/blog/rethinking-threat-modeling.md

 ## Threat Modeling TLDR version

-Threat Modeling is a broad term and can mean very different things depend on your category.
+Threat modeling is a broad term and can mean very different things depending on your category.

 In practical terms:  Threat modeling is the process of determining which assets are in the system and how we will secure them from the start.
 This involves analyzing the system's design to define the assets, brainstorming potential threats, and collaboratively developing mitigation strategies to protect them -> <span class="accent"> proactive security</span>.